AdaCore/learn/content/courses/advanced-ada/parts/resource_management/containers.rst

 to specify a procedure that is called when adding an element to the container:
 :ada:`Add_Named`, ada:`Add_Unnamed`, and :ada:`Assign_Indexed`.

+.. admonition:: Attention

+    Remember that an indexed aggregate has an index associated with each component.
+As discussed in the
+    :ref:`section on container aggregates <Adv_Ada_Container_Aggregates>`,

+    - for indexed positional container aggregates, the index of each component is implied by its position;

+    - for indexed named container aggregates, the index of each component is explicitly indicated.

+    We discuss this topic later in more details.

 Some restrictions apply to the :ada:`Aggregate` aspect.
 For example:

 - we have to specify at least one of those elements (:ada:`Add_Named`,